The Exodus of the Hebrews, Moses and the Pharaohs

-According to Oahspe, Osiris had lost his dominions and Baal controlled the oracles of Egypt at the close of the Cpenta Armij cycle around 1550 b.c.e.
-This change should be reflected in a change of Osiris' status among the mortals of Egypt around the same time.
+According to Oahspe, Osiris had lost his dominions and Baal controlled the oracles of Egypt at the close of the Cpenta-armij cycle around 1550 b.c.e.
+Such a significant change should be reflected in a change of Osiris' status among the mortals of Egypt around the same time.
 The Egyptians were strongly influenced by the oracles, so, it would be no co-incidence that Nu-ghan, who was under the inspiration of Baal, decreed Osiris banished from the earth.
-Egyptian history reflects this decree when Osiris suddenly loses his position as the prominent deity of Egypt and the practices associated with Osiris worship are no longer a part of the New Kingdom.
+Egyptian history reflects this decree when Osiris suddenly loses his position as the prominent deity of Egypt and the practices associated with Osiris worship are abandoned in the New Kingdom.

-This change in religious orientation is demonstrated in the changed burial practices of the kings of Egypt, the establishment of Thebes as a centre of the Amun-Re cult, and changes in the style and content of art and culture of the New Kingdom which returned to the idealistic forms of the Old Kingdom.
+This change in religious orientation is demonstrated in the changed burial practices of the kings of Egypt, the establishment of Thebes as the focus of the new religious and cultural center of Egypt, and changes in the style and content of art and culture of the New Kingdom which returned to the idealistic forms of the Old Kingdom.

 The Pyramid Shaped Mountain of the Valley of the Kings

 The end of pyramid building saw a new, pragmatic change in royal burials, which required far less labor, being located in the shadow of a natural pyramid shaped mountain on the West Bank near Thebes.
 This new tradition, is believed to have begun either with the son of Ahmose I, Amenhotep I or his successor,Thutmose I.